AdityaLab/Hiereinterpret/README.md

 # Hierarchical Industrial Demand Forecasting with Temporal and Uncertainty Explanations

-This repository implements the following algorithm for computing node importance with respect to a target node `x_i`.

 *Appears in the proceedings of the 32nd IEEE International Conference on Data Engineering (ICDE) 2026*

 ## Setup